miguelglz/email-input-sample/README.md

 - Add a loading indicator for when the data is being fetch.
 - Make the *"profile_picture"* field optional.
 - Add an image placeholder for when the user doesn't has one.
+- Handle the on focus and leave events.